Vieste caciocavallo

 With regard to the cow's milk products of the Gargano, they are the best in the Province.
 The caciocavallo cheeses are excellent…since the serpillo, thyme, mountain polio, lemon balm and many other healthy, nutritious and precious herbs for livestock are born in the territory of this land… it is very true that the herb greatly influences the quality of the milk; but the variety of cheeses, both cow's and pecorino, depends entirely on the more or less skilled hand…with the same milk, an expert farmer will make you a cheese for people of taste, and another ignorant one a cheese, which will not be found to barter not even in his own country.
 Therefore, everything, I reply, from art'

-The Apulian podolico caciocavallo is a very versatile cheese in the kitchen, ideal to be cut into slices and served as an appetizer or aperitif, prepared on the grill, accompanied by red wines from Puglia, but also to be grated on pasta, pizza and soups.
+The Apulian podolico caciocavallo is a very versatile cheese in the kitchen, ideal to be cut into slices and served as an appetizer or aperitif, prepared on the grill, accompanied by red wines from Puglia, but also to be grated on pasta, Team Building and soups.

 Follow Turismovieste.it also on social networks for updates and live coverage.
 Join the community and share the photos of your holidays in Vieste!